GAZ-24

 The GAZ-24 "Volga" is a car manufactured by the Gorky Automobile Plant (Gorkovsky Avtomobilny Zavod, GAZ) from 1970 to 1985 as a generation of its Volga marque.
 A largely redesigned version (practically, a new car in a modified old body) – GAZ-24-10 – was produced from 1985 to 1992.
 The Belgian-assembled rebadged models were sold as Scaldia-Volga M24 and M24D for the Western European market.

+The lower body waist line, allowed the window area was to be increased, whilst using thinner linings in doors, roof, and other body panels notably increased interior space.

 1967–1969

 M-24 prototype (photo dated 1967): Some prototypes had quadruple headlights.
 The first prototypes were built in 1966.